 SSD does the same job as HDD, but the difference is how data is stored.
 Instead of storing data on physical drives, SSD uses interconnected flash memory to save data.
 This memory is capable of retaining stored data even when there is no electricity.

 SSD is faster than HDD.
 Since there are no physical parts involved and everything is electronic, SSD is many times faster than HDD.
 The overall boost in performance as a result of simultaneous data access, quicker bootup, faster file transfers makes it the most favored for performance enthusiasts.
 SSD’s are also favored for its smaller form factor.
 SSD’s are durable than HDD, but its lifespan is lesser than HDD.

 SSD technology is still in development.
 As of now, maximum space for an affordable SSD’s is in 1TB range.
 SSD is very expensive.

 SSHD is a hybrid between HDD and SSD.
 Basically, SSHD is an HDD with a small amount of SSD inside it.
 The small amount of SSD is normally in the range of 6 – 8 GB.
 HDD and SDD drives are not displayed separately when an operating system is installed.
 Which files are stored in HDD and which ones in SDD is determined by a controller chip based on the file importance and frequency of its usage.

 Which Hard disk is right for you?

-- SSHD with HDD + SSD is costlier than a HDD drive, but cheaper than buying an SSD.
-So, if you are looking for a better performance under limited budget, go for SSHD.
+- SSHD with HDD + SSD is costlier than an HDD drive but cheaper than buying an SSD.
+So, if you are looking for a better performance under the limited budget, go for SSHD.
 Another reason is when you only have a single rack to attach storage disk, SSHD is a better choice.

 - SSD drivers are your best choice if you are looking for the best performance at any cost.
 SSD drives are available in TB, but it may not be enough for some buyers.
 You can add an additional HDD for additional storage.